 - vomiting or diarrhea

-It’s important to note that all dogs display their anxieties differently, so just because your pup isn’t exhibiting any physical behaviors doesn’t mean they aren’t feeling anxious!
+All dogs display their anxieties differently.
+Just because your pup isn’t exhibiting any physical behaviors doesn’t mean they aren’t feeling anxious!

 Consulting With A Veterinarian Or Professional Trainer Before Flying

-If you think your dog’s anxiety could be an issue while traveling, it’s a good idea to speak to your veterinarian or a professional trainer as early as possible before your trip.
+If your dog’s anxiety is an issue while traveling, speak to a veterinarian or professional trainer before you go.

-Consulting with a professional is a good idea for several reasons, mainly because it allows you to gain insight into your pup’s individual needs and develop strategies that will help them cope better with their anxieties while flying.
+Consulting with a professional is a good idea for several reasons.
+It allows you to gain insight into your pup’s individual needs and develop strategies to help them cope with flying.

-A vet can also provide medications (if necessary) that will help reduce your pup’s stress levels during flights while still allowing them to enjoy their travels safely and comfortably.
+A vet can also provide medications if necessary.
+These will help reduce your pup’s stress levels during flights, but allows them to enjoy their travels safely and comfortably.

 Working with a professional trainer can allow you to learn techniques such as desensitization training that will help teach your pup how to manage their anxieties over time without relying on medication long-term.